1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture shows there are 2 girls and 1 boy in a farm.
+The picture is taken in a farm ,  there are three people in this picture
-The boy with short hair and a gray shirt is on the right side of the picture.
-He is feeding chickens.
+on the right side , A little boy is crouching on the ground feeding the chickens.
-On the left side, there is a girl with long hair standing and looking at the boy.
+On the left side, a woman with is standing and looking at the boy.
 Another girl is taking photos for them by a smartphone.
-In the background of the picture,
-I can see more chickens and some buildings.
+In the background of the picture, I can see more chickens and some buildings.
-I think they feel happy.
+I think it is a beautiful place for people to take a rest.
 ```